fleetdm/fleet/articles/automatic-software-install-in-fleet.md

 Fleet allows its users to upload trusted software installation files to be installed and used on hosts.
 This installation could be conditioned on a failure of a specific Fleet Policy.

+> Currently, custom packages and Fleet-maintained apps can be automatically installed. macOS App Store apps will be [supported soon](https://github.com/fleetdm/fleet/issues/23115).

 ## Prerequisites

 * Fleet premium with Admin permissions.